 Here are some factors that do influence the number of calories a person expends in general:

-- Typically, men have greater muscle mass than women.
-Since muscle requires more calories to maintain, men tend to have 10 - 15 percent faster metabolisms than women.
+- Gender: Typically, men have greater muscle mass than women.
+Since muscle requires more calories to maintain, men tend to have 10 to 15 percent faster metabolisms than women.
 Similarly, men have a lower body fat percentage than women.

-- Metabolic rate is higher in childhood than in adulthood.
+- Age: Metabolic rate is higher in childhood than in adulthood.
 Children are growing and need more calories to fulfill their bodies' requirements.
-After the age of 20 years, metabolism drops 2 percent per decade.
+After the age of 20 years, metabolism drops two percent per decade.

-- The brain is only 2 percent of the body's weight, but accounts for more than 20 percent of total calories used.
+- Brain Power: The brain is only two percent of the body's weight, but accounts for more than 20 percent of total calories used.
 Also, the length of time per day spent awake affects the amount of calories utilized.
 We expend more calories when we are awake than when we are asleep.

-- Some medications, such as anti-depressants, can slow down metabolic processes and lead to weight gain.
+- Medications: Some medications, such as anti-depressants, can slow down metabolic processes and lead to weight gain.

 During exercise, the following factors influence calorie expenditure:

-- The intensity of weight training also influences calories utilized.
-Heavier lifting (3 sets, 8 exercises, 3 - 8 reps at 80 - 90 percent of 1RM) will use more calories during and right after than lighter weight lifting (4 sets, 8 exercises, 15 reps at 50 percent of 1RM).
+- Resistance Training: The intensity of weight training also influences calories utilized.
+Heavier lifting (three sets, eight exercises, three to eight reps at 80 to 90 percent of 1RM) will use more calories during and right after than lighter weight lifting (four sets, eight exercises, 15 reps at 50 percent of 1RM).
 1RM refers to the weight of one repetition at maximal strength.
-For example, if a person's 1RM of a squat is 100 pounds, then heavy lifting would be doing 3 sets of 3 - 8 reps of squats at 80 - 90 lbs.
-Lighter weight lifting would be squatting 50 lbs for 4 sets of 15 reps.
+For example, if a person's 1RM of a squat is 100 pounds, then heavy lifting would be doing three sets of three to eight reps of squats at 80 to 90 lbs.
+Lighter weight lifting would be squatting 50 lbs for four sets of 15 reps.

 Overall, metabolism increases slightly at higher altitudes with some greater caloric expenditure, but this difference is insignificant, since metabolism is influenced to a larger degree by the above eleven factors.Alice!